indigos33k3r/jesse/README.md

 Here is Jesse's Slack channel, a community for Jesse’s contributors.
 Join it to receive daily updates of the devlopement process:

 https://join.slack.com/t/jesse-plo4416/shared_invite/enQtNTExOTc3NTU2NDM0LWUzMjMwMjM1MDNjMzY1MGEyMGFlYjM4ZTYzN2U2OTJkNGVmZTYzOWIzNWU3MzZkZDI1YzRhODNjZDkzMjcyYjk.

+## Release date
+Jesse's initial release will happen at the early days of February.
+Click on the watch of the repository.